o3de/o3de.org/content/docs/userguide/samples/levels/starter-game.md

 ---
-description: ' Use the Starter Game sample and its free character, game, and environment assets to build your own gameplay space in &ALYlong;. '
+description: ' Use the Starter Game sample and its free character, game, and environment assets to build your own gameplay space in Amazon Lumberyard. '
 title: Starter Game Sample
 ---
 # Starter Game Sample {#sample-level-starter-game}